TauGuide/tau-guide-documents/docs/tau-conceptual-guide.md

 system are therefore:

 - Discussions: Ability to have discussions using formal languages.
 Discussions include opinions, questions, and answers.
-Discussions may also be implicit: spho- radic posts and comment across the network, yet about the same subject, may be counted as such.
+Discussions may also be implicit: sporadic posts and comment across the network, yet about the same subject, may be counted as such.
 - Worldviews: Being user profiles and representing the totality of all the user’s opinions expressed over the system.